 Cauliflower might not always have the best reputation, but it's one of the most versatile vegetables out there—and this creamy cauliflower is just another excellent way to enjoy it.
 This version is a snap to make with steamed cauliflower florets and a basic white sauce.

-The cauliflower makes a nice side dish for a holiday meal or Sunday dinner, and there are plenty of ways to elevate the dish with other vegetables and flavors.
+The cauliflower makes a nice side dish for a holiday meal or Sunday dinner, and there are plenty of ways to jazz up the dish with other vegetables and flavors.
 Replace some of the cauliflower florets with broccoli florets or steamed sliced carrots for extra color and flavor.

-- 1 medium head cauliflower (or two 10-oz packages frozen cauliflower florets)
+- 1 medium head cauliflower (or two 10-ounce packages frozen cauliflower florets)

 1/4 teaspoon salt, plus more, to taste